 a) Only start-ups already incorporated (registered in their countries) and those about to complete registration can apply for the Pitch AgriHack.
 Proof of completion of the registration process is a pre-requisite for the physical attendance in the final.

 c) Only start-ups with a working ICT application can participate.

-d) Past winners of Pitch AgriHack who received grants from CTA are not eligible to take part in this 2017 edition.
+d) Past winners of Pitch AgriHack who received grants from CTA are not eligible to take part in this edition.
 Applications that won AgriHack hackathons but have not benefited from any grant from CTA are eligible.
-Any institution having benefited from a CTA grant for its ICT platform in last two years cannot participate with the same application.
+Any institution having benefited from a CTA grant for its ICT platform cannot apply with the same plate-forme.

 2. Selection of start-ups

 There will be a selection to determine start-ups and teams which will attend the boot camp and pitching event (final).
 It is envisaged to select in total up to 26 start-ups.
 50% of selected start-ups will be women owned start-ups (one co-founder should be female).
 Selection is mainly based on the quality of the information submitted at registration.
 Additional information may be requested by organisers.